 4. Weapons are compared with a core weapon from the same period.

-&lt;sup>3 It is possible to present a very rough idea of the economic factors from the financial statistics now available from most arms-exporting countries.
+3 It is possible to present a very rough idea of the economic factors from the financial statistics now available from most arms-exporting countries.
 However, most of these statistics lack sufficient detail.
-See appendix 8E.